Abe Lincoln may have said that you can’t always please everyone.

 They hold their wings flat over their body like an umbrella when they fly.
 This helps them make quick getaways when they sense danger!

-To find these insects, look for piles of leaves or other organic materials that have been collected at the base of trees.
+To find these insects, look for piles of leaves or other organic materials collected at the base of trees.

 The adults lay eggs here and then eat away at the pile until it’s gone, and all that remains is a round hole in the ground.
-Be bold; we still have several types of beetles in Minnesota to discuss!
+Be bold; Minnesota still has several types of beetles to discuss!

 26. Golden Net-wing Beetle